CrowdHailer/CrowdHailer.github.io/_drafts/2015-11-12-organising-client-javascript-with-rollup-js.md

 We pass the format and name options so that our final bundle is available in the global namespace and can be used by other js code.

-The final step is to add index.js to `.gitignore`.
+Again to keep our version control neat we add index.js to `.gitignore`.

 ### Conclusion